UniqueEsther/Portfolio-Website/README.md

 # Portfolio-Website
-A simple website to know more about me and my skills.
+A simple website to show my technology stack and projects I have worked on.